ASLwrite provides free, public domain information about written American Sign Language.

 The same question could be asked of written English!
 It is needed for the same reason why you are reading this sentence — the ability to think and converse in one’s own language at any pace.

 Even with today’s technology, filming and viewing ASL requires special technology.
-Written ASL can be put on almost any surface, and is dependent on technology that has survived centuries of usage.
+Writing is an ancient technology that survived centuries of testing.
+It can be put on any surface with a minimum of material!

 For more information, see the Why Write American Sign Language? post.